Best Tea for Hangover

 Matcha

 Alcohol is a toxin to the body, so the sooner you can neutralize those toxins and their effect, the better.
-Green tea is good for hangovers because it contains caffeine to reduce fatigue and ease the headache, antioxidants to help your body detox, and chlorophyll to help neutralize toxins.
+For those suffering from hangovers, green tea can provide relief.
+The caffeine in green tea alleviates exhaustion and headaches.
+Green tea antioxidants promote detoxification, and the chlorophyll in green tea counteracts toxins.

 Matcha takes this to the next level.
-Because you are consuming the entire green tea leaf, the concentration of these health benefits also multiplies.
-Matcha is also known to help protect your liver.
+When you drink a cup of matcha, you consume the entire green tea leaf.
+So the concentration of green tea health benefits also multiplies.
+You can also help protect your liver by drinking a cup of Matcha.

-If the grassy flavor doesn't sound appealing under these circumstances, try adding in some coconut water.
-It will add to the flavor and coconut water is also a great way to hydrate your body.
+If the grassy flavor doesn't sound appealing under these circumstances, try adding some coconut water.
+It will add to the flavor, and coconut water is also a great way to hydrate your body.

 Ginger Turmeric Tea

 These two powerhouses should definitely be in your hangover toolkit.
-Turmeric is known for stimulating blood flow and boosting metabolism which gives the detox process a kickstart.
-The anti-inflammatory properties of Turmeric tea may help ease the hangover headache while soothing and restoring gut health.
-Plus the active ingredient, ginger, is known for helping reduce nausea, so a blend of the two in this Ginger Turmeric herbal tea is pure genius.
+Kickstart the detox process with Turmeric tea, known for stimulating blood flow and boosting metabolism.
+The anti-inflammatory benefits of Turmeric tea may help ease the hangover headache while soothing and restoring overall gut health.

 Peppermint Tea